-Opportunities for advancement can come from within the occupation, such as a promotion to a supervisory or managerial level; advancement into another occupation, such as moving from a computer support specialist to a network and computer systems administrator; or becoming self-employed, such as a dentist opening up his or her own practice.
+Opportunities for advancement can come from within the occupation, such as a promotion to a supervisory or managerial level; from advancement into another occupation, such as moving from a computer support specialist to a network and computer systems administrator; or by becoming self-employed, such as a dentist opening up his or her own practice.

 This section discusses the wages of workers in the occupation.

 Almost all occupational profiles in the OOH show median wage data for wage and salary workers in the occupation.
 The data are from the Bureau of Labor Statistics (BLS) Occupational Employment Statistics (OES) survey.
 The median wage is the wage at which half of the workers in an occupation earned more and half earned less.
 A chart that compares the median wage of workers in the occupation to the median wage of workers across all occupations accompanies the wage data.

 Profiles typically include median wages and the wages earned by the top 10 percent and bottom 10 percent of workers in the occupation.
 Many also include wages earned by workers in selected industries—those in which most of an occupation’s workers are employed.
 The wage data by industry are also from the OES survey.

 Some occupational profiles may cite wage data from sources other than the BLS.
 For example, the Academy of Nutrition and Dietetics provides wage data on dietitians and nutritionists.
 Unless otherwise noted, the source of pay data for occupations in the OOH is the OES survey.

 The “Pay” section provides work schedule information, also found in the “Work Environment” section.
 The section also might include, when noteworthy, information about union membership.